asatarin/asatarin.github.io/talks/2022-05-understanding-partial-failures.md

 ---

+# @formatter:off
 title: Understanding Partial Failures in Large Systems
+description: >
-description: Presentation on "Understanding, Detecting and Localizing Partial Failures in Large System Software" paper for distributed systems reading group.
+  Presentation on "Understanding, Detecting and Localizing Partial Failures in Large System Software" paper for distributed systems reading group.
 date: 2022-05-25
 image: /assets/thumbnails/2022-05-understanding-partial-failures.jpg
 layout: talk
+# @formatter:on
 ---

 This is a talk on "Understanding, Detecting and Localizing Partial Failures in Large System Software"